-As a social care worker you recognise the importance of treating individuals fairly and equally as you recognise the worth in all human beings.
+As an adult care worker you recognise the importance of treating individuals fairly and equally as you recognise the worth of all human beings.
 The principles of equality, diversity and inclusion should be present in your personal beliefs as well as your approach.
 Therefore, you should be familiar with how to embed these principles in your care practice.